 Every corner in Iceland is the stuff of Instagram legends.
 The country is blessed with stunning vistas that will absolutely knock your socks off.
-The otherworldly landscapes will entice you like no other.

 We have meted out a list of top Instagrammable places in Iceland that you don’t want to give it a miss at any cost.

 Godafoss is one of the most magnificent waterfalls in Iceland.
 It is one of the three main attractions along the Golden Circle.

 In 1973 a US Navy plane ran out of fuel and crashed here.
 The remains of the ill-fated plane are still there and is a delight for photographers.
 It is also quite popular among wedding photographers.

 To get to the plane wreck site you need to walk for an hour or so from the main road as driving to this place is not allowed to protect the flora and fauna of the site.

 It is one of the most photographed mountains of Iceland.
 Known as Church mountain and is located on the north coast of Iceland’s Snæfellsnes Peninsula.
 It is only a short distance away from the town of Grundarfjörður.

 The waterfall Kirkjufellsfoss near the mountain is one of the favorite spots to capture the mountain is all its glory.

 It is the star attraction of Skaftafell National Park in the East Region of Iceland.
 The waterfall is surrounded by magnificent geometric black lava columns and looks breathtaking.

 One of the largest and the most impressive waterfalls in Iceland is in the Westfjords region.
 It is a series of 7 waterfalls and each having a different name.